zaydion/siskel/README.md

 }
 ```

-The `?` indicates the start of a query string, where we can pass any numer of key-value pairs to our request, separated by `&`s.
+The `?` in our request indicates the start of a query string.
+A query string lets us pass any number of key-value pairs to our request, separated by `&`s.

-So if we wanted to be more specific, we could search for *Fargo* by title or year.
+So if we wanted to be more specific, we could search for *Fargo* by both title _and_ year.

 ```sh
 http://omdbapi.com/?t=Fargo&y=1996